Aulani Resort Beach and Waikoloa Valley Pools

 by | Mar 16, 2012

 Wow!
 This resort dominates the landscape on this side of the island.
-We have to admit that we’re not Disney groupies, so we had our own biases going into this review.
+We have to admit that we’re not Disney groupies, so we had our biases going into this review.
 And it took us longer to see this resort from top to bottom than any other resort in Hawai‘i.
+But Aulani does things well on every level, and while we’re not ready to be Mouseketeers (geez, does that reference date us?) you can now count us among its fans.

 First things first.
 This resort sits on 21 acres fronting one of Ko Olina’s coves.
 The resort consists of mostly Disney Vacation Club timeshare units with only 351 rooms devoted to the hotel, and those rooms all reside in the Wai’anae Tower.
-They also started renting rooms in the Ewa Tower (where the timeshares reside), which they call Villas.
+They’ve also started renting rooms in the Ewa Tower (where the timeshares are), which they call Villas.
 They consist of studios with kitchenettes or 1/1s up to 3/3s with full kitchens.
-All rooms are decorated in dark, old-world Hawaiian style with modern touches like hand-held shower heads in the baths (a must for your little ones) and, of course, hidden Mickeys.
+All rooms are decorated in a dark, old-world Hawaiian style with modern touches like hand-held shower heads in the baths (a must for your little ones) and, of course, hidden Mickeys.
 Their suites are amazing with fairytale beds, large steam showers and whirlpool tubs that the whole family can fit in.
-But let’s face it, Disney is not about the rooms.
+But let’s face it—Disney is not about the rooms.

 We’ve stayed at other Disney resorts, and the motto of this one is “big H, little d,” meaning that Disney does not scream at you from every corner.
-This resort embraces the Hawaiian culture (in sort of a touristy way), and the paintings were all done by local artists, even the tapa patterns on the ceilings.
+This resort embraces the “big H” of Hawaiian culture (in sort of a touristy way), including local artists whose art hangs throughout the resort—even the tapa patterns on the ceilings.
 If you are a “hidden Mickey” fan, you may have a hard time finding them (think square ears), and because it’s Hawai‘i, there are 300 hidden menehune scattered about the property.
 Each section of the resort tells a story.
-Their lounge, ‘Olelo Room (meaning language), hires only fluent Hawaiian speakers, and everything in the room is labeled with Hawaiian words.
+Their lounge, the ‘Olelo Room (meaning language), hires only fluent Hawaiian speakers, and everything in the room is labeled with Hawaiian words.
 There are over 2,000 “cast members” (employees) to serve you, and they all seem very happy.

-Their children’s program facility (called Aunty’s Beach House) for kids 4–12 is free for 1.5 hour blocks, but you must reserve it in advance of your trip.
+Their children’s program facility (called Aunty’s Beach House) for kids 4–12 is free for 1.5-hour blocks, but you must reserve it in advance of your trip.
 Hours vary.
 They have premium activities for an additional fee.
-Each room and backyard has a unique experience for the keiki.
-We actually didn’t want to leave either.
-They also have a community room with activities for all, such as ‘ukulele lessons, DVD rentals and board games you may take back to your room.
-There is a hospitality suite for late check-outs with computers, showers, TVs etc. Activities go on all day and night long, and Disney characters can be seen at special times for photo ops like at the popular breakfast buffet (see Restaurants).
+Each room and backyard offers a unique experience for the keiki.
+(We actually didn’t want to leave either.)
+They also have a community room with activities for all, such as ‘ukulele lessons and a variety of crafts.
+There is a hospitality suite for late checkouts with computers, showers, TVs, etc. Activities go on all day and night long, and Disney characters can be seen at special times for photo ops like at the popular breakfast buffet.

 Their Laniwai Spa is the adult spa with extensive services and an amazing 7,000-sq.-ft. hydrotherapy garden with plunge pools, whirlpools and showers.
-Teens (13 and up) won’t be left out because they have their own spa called Painted Sky, with computers and yogurt bar where they can even mix their own spa products.
+They have specific teen treatments, too.
+Kids (3–12) have their own style studio called Painted Sky, where they can get a “fashion transformation.”
+They offer packages like “luau bound” or even a Moana costume makeover.
 Fathers can get away to the state-of-the-art fitness center (those were the only people we saw in there).
 And many fitness classes from yoga to tai chi are offered around the resort, some free, some for a fee.

 Address